thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      If you are interested in applying to the University of Lynchburg (or other American universities) and achieving success in admissions, academics, university life, career, immigration, and more, you are on the right website.
-Make your selection below.
+      *   Get Admission at the University of Lynchburg (and other US Universities)

+      *   Help with University Admissions

+      *   Preparation for US academics, university life, career, immigration, and more

+      *   Free resources for international students in USA

       Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the